-The theory pressed in this Article offers a unified explanation for the three paradigmatic cases.
-But if the three paradigmatic cases are as similar as this Article claims, one would expect courts, at least on the margins, to treat them as interchangeable.
+The theory pressed in this article offers a unified explanation for all three paradigmatic cases.
+But if the three paradigmatic cases are as similar as this article claims, one would expect courts, at least on the margins, to treat them as interchangeable.
 There is indeed evidence that courts are willing to substitute one group causation theory for another.
 Consider, for example, the following hypothetical.
 Suppose A and B play paintball in a secluded area and ask C to warn them if someone approaches.
-C notices an innocent party, V, and warns the players, but A and B decide independently, while aware of each other's decision, to ignore the warning and shoot at each other simultaneously.
-One of them, although it is not clear who, hits V. The Restatement (Third) explains that A and B may be liable under alternative liability theory.
-124 One could also argue that the parties engaged in Although the common plan-a game of concerted action. paintball-was not intended to harm another, it was nevertheless pursued with disregard to the bodily and property interests of third parties.
-It is thus not different than the horseplay in Keel, 125 or the drag race that involves participants who enjoy the thrill of the ride, but do not intend to harm anyone.
-126
+C notices an innocent party, V, and warns the players, but A and B ignore the warning and shoot at each other simultaneously.
+One of them, although it is not clear whom, hits V. The Restatement (Third) explains that A and B may be liable under alternative liability theory.
+One could also argue that the parties engaged in concerted action.
+Although the common plan-a game of a paintball-was not intended to harm another, it was nevertheless pursued with disregard to the bodily and property interests of third parties.
+It is thus not different than the horseplay in Keel or the drag race that involves participants who enjoy the thrill of the ride, but do not intend to harm anyone.

-In fact, many courts have taken the view that in such cases the plaintiff can recover under a theory of concerted action, alternative liability, or both.
-McMillan ex rel.
-McMillan v.
+Many courts have in fact taken the view that in such cases the plaintiff can recover under a theory of concerted action, alternative liability or both.
+McMillan By & Through McMillan v.
 Mahoney is such a case.
-In McMillan, the two defendants were shooting air rifles next to the plaintiffs' home without any intention to injure anyone.
-One of them hit the victim, but it was impossible to
+In McMillan, the two defendants were shooting air rifles next to the plaintiff's home without any intention to injure anyone.
+One of them hit the victim, but it was impossible to determine whom.
+The defendants filed a motion to dismiss arguing that "the complaint is fatally defective in that it fails to allege concerted action and the facts as stated clearly indicate that only one of the minor defendants actually caused the injury for which plaintiffs seek recovery."
+In a case of first impression, the Court of Appeals of North Carolina dismissed the motion and found that the plaintiff could recover under a theory of concerted action, alternative liability or both.